 Disadvantages of passive income from dividends:

 - The global COVID-19 pandemic that started in 2020 left financial markets in turmoil and showed us that dividends are not guaranteed.
-According to S&P Global, 62 companies in the S&P 500 decreased their dividends in early 2020 (12,4% of companies) with 41 companies suspending their dividends entirely (8,2% of companies), resulting in 42,5 billion USD total dividend cuts.
+According to S&P Global, 62 companies in the S&P 500 decreased their dividends in early 2020 (12,4% of companies) with 41 companies suspending their dividends entirely (8,2% of companies), resulting in $42,5 billion in total dividend cuts.

-When choosing the dividend strategy to generate passive income, please remember at all times that past performance is no guarantee for future results.
+When choosing your dividend strategy to generate passive income, please remember at all times that past performance is no guarantee for future results.
 A solid investing strategy consists of a lot more than just blindly investing in high dividend payers thinking that your return will be guaranteed going forward.
-Because when dividend payers cut their dividends, most of the time the share price is falling as well resulting in a 2 way loss for you.
+Because when dividend payers cut their dividends, most of the time the share price is falling as well resulting in a 2-way loss for you.

 Passive Income Source #2: Interest From Investments